jean-pierreBoth/kmerutils/README.md

 # Some Kmer counting utilities

+The package is mainly devoted as designed to be library to the crate [gsearch](https://crates.io/crates/gsearch), to classify prokaryotic genomes.

-This package provides the following tools :
+It provides the following tools :

-* Simple representation of Kmers with compressed representation on 2 or 4 bits stored in u32 or u64 for simplicity and efficacity.
+* Simple representation of Kmers up to 32 bases with compressed representation on 2 or 4 bits stored in u32 or u64 for simplicity and efficacity.

-* Basic Kmer counting tools with Bloom and Cuckoo filters.
+* Basic Kmer threaded counting tools with Bloom and Cuckoo filters.

-* Sketching of sequences with up to date sensitive hashing see *module sketching*.
+* Sketching of sequences with up to date sensitive hashing see *module sketching* and the crate [probminhash](https://crates.io/crates/probminhash)

 * A quality server.
   The binary executable *qualityloader* loads qualities from a Fastq file and runs as a server, answering